Hammer Films Retrospective (Part IV) The Mummy

 Kharis Goes Forth by Night and kills the elder Banning in his nursing home.

 Now there was quite a bit of made-up bullshit in this ceremony.
-There was quite a lot more human sacrifice than was normal for Egyptian religious ceremonies.
-Pre-dynastic Egypt used to do that but it fell out of fashion in favor of Ushapti statues, which had been featured in Anaka’s funeral procession.
+There was quite a lot more human sacrifice than was customary for Egyptian religious ceremonies.
+Pre-dynastic Egypt used to do that but it fell out of fashion in favor of Ushapti statues, which had already been featured in Anaka’s funeral procession.

 The ceremonies concluded, Kharis does the unthinkable and nearly succeeds when he is caught and sentenced to his horrifying fate.

-After a lop-sided fight scene, Kharis is strangling Cushing again when his wife stops him again.
-Bey orders Kharis to kill the girl that looks exactly like his beloved princess.
 Yeah, wrong call.
 Kharis takes it badly and breaks Bey’s spine.
 The wife faints and Kharis takes her into the swamp for whatever reason.
-Cushing and the police catch up to them and some obvious instructions are shouted to the wife about telling Kharis to put her down.
-She does and Kharis wanders off alone into the marsh never to be seen until the sequel.
+Cushing and the police catch up to them and some obvious instructions are shouted to the wife.
+She tells Kharis to put her down.
+He does and then Kharis wanders off alone into the marsh never to be seen until the sequel.

 While The Mummy did brisk box office traffic, Christopher Lee would not be coming back.
 His early enthusiasm for the project flagged when he started getting the shit beaten out of him during the production.
 Rising from the marsh when he is first summoned by Mehmet Bey, you see Kharis take a very halting step and stop suddenly.
 I wince when I see that now.
 The marsh was Hammer’s jungle movie set and there were underwater pipes throughout to send bubbles to the surface.
 Christopher didn’t know where they were but his shins certainly found out.
 Constantly.
 A bigger problem was when he attacked Peter Cushing for the first time.
 Kharis crashes through a pair of doors.
 They were supposed to be breakaway doors and weren’t.
-He dislocated his shoulder breaching real doors.
+Lee dislocated his shoulder breaching real doors.
 He was burned by the squibs when he got shot.
-And finally, he bashed his knees bloody when Kharis had to go back to the swamp.
+And finally, he bashed his knees bloody on the underwater pipes again when Kharis had to go back to the swamp.

 Christopher Lee.
 Was.
 Out.